-"For more than 80 years Evergreen Federal Bank has served Southern Oregon.
+Evergreen Federal Bank is proud to celebrate serving Southern Oregon for 85 years.
 Throughout this time we have been known as "The Bank That's Different."
 Our difference can be seen in many ways.
 As a mutual institution Evergreen is chartered to serve our customers.
 We are not stock held and we are not for sale.
 We specialize in both single family and commercial real estate loans and provide person-to-person customer service to help you reach your financial goals.
 Additionally, we service the loans that we originate in-house.

 - Jeff Hyde